engr101staff/engr101matlab/_sources/working_with_images/main.rst

   In this video, we walked through the following image operations: vertical flip, crop, and horizontal flip.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-HSV Image Representation and Application
+HSV Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. section 7

-In addition to RGB, you can also representation color images using channels for the hue, saturation, and value (HSV) of each pixel.
-We'll explain what those mean in a moment, but first let's look at an application - *color desaturation* - that motivates the need for a different representation.
+Representing images using RGB color channels works well for some image operations, but doesn't work well for everything that we want to do.
+For example, consider *color desaturation*.

 .. figure:: img/desaturation.png
    :width: 600